 This tool aims to chart the potential growth of your pension over time and give you a rough idea of the size of pension pot you can expect when you reach retirement – and, in turn, the income you could subsequently expect to draw or purchase using your pension pot.

 Because the final size of your pension pot will depend on many interrelated factors, including (i) the performance of your investments, (ii) the charges you pay, (iii) the rate of inflation and (iv) whether tax rules change, it's not possible to forecast the exact size of your pension pot – particularly if retirement is still some way in the future.
-Likewise, annuity income rates are likely to change over time, so the size of pension pot you need in order to secure the income you want will also fluctuate.

 That said, estimating the likely size of your pension pot upon retirement can give you a good idea of whether it is likely to meet your expectations.
-If it helps to to estimate how much you need to save, it can prove a useful planning tool.

 Final salary pension schemes